masakimu/proteowizard_macOS_native_build/README.md

-# proteowizard_macOS_native_build
+# macOS native build of ProteoWizard
-how to build ProteoWizard native executable on macOS Catalina (10.15) and Apple clang 11.0.3
+How to build ProteoWizard native executable on macOS Catalina (10.15) and Apple clang 11.0.3.

 ## Target macOS Environment
-- Targeted ProteoWizard version: 3 0 20306  (pwiz-src-without-v-3_0_20306_f98a963 )
+- Targeted ProteoWizard version: 3 0 20306  (pwiz-src-without-v-3_0_20306_f98a963 )  (NO 3rd party reader) obtained from ProteoWizard's download site: http://proteowizard.sourceforge.net/download.html
 - My mac environment for software development
   - macOS Catalina 10.15.6
   - Xcode 11.6
 　- Apple clang version 11.0.3 (clang-1103.0.32.62)

-##  build error of boost 1.67 solved by the patch.
+##  patch for source codes to solve build error of boost 1.67
-The patch is just an assembly of previous valuable patches and comments shown in following links (Thanks to authors of those resources):
+The patch provided from this repository is just an assembly of previous valuable patches and comments shown in following links (Thanks to authors of those resources):

 1. clang: error: unknown argument: '-fcoalesce-templates'
   - https://github.com/macports/macports-ports/commit/d6307dd3c34709aeed8b24af5fbcce6b23118670